Asked by: Rob Ennis, Leicester

 The world’s smallest flying robot is the ‘RoboBee’ developed at the Wyss Institute, Harvard.
 It’s the size of your fingernail but needs to be tethered to a cable to power its wings.
 The smallest crawling, untethered micro-robot is only 0.2mm long.
 It is powered through a special floor that contains tiny electrodes.
 These induce an electrical charge in the robot, enabling it to move like an inchworm.

-Scientists at the University of Mainz in Germany recently took the first step towards molecular-sized nanobot, when they created a heat-powered motor using a single vibrating atom trapped in a nano-sized cone of electromagnetic radiation.
+Scientists at the University of Mainz in Germany recently took the first step towards a molecular-sized nanobot, when they created a heat-powered motor using a single vibrating atom trapped in a nano-sized cone of electromagnetic radiation.
 Amazingly, it has the same working principles as a car engine: expanding, cooling, contracting, then heating.

 Subscribe to BBC Focus magazine for fascinating new Q&As every month and follow @sciencefocusQA on Twitter for your daily dose of fun science facts.